Age Management Medicine

 To quote the authors of the study "Although this model has obvious relevance for diabetes mellitus, hyperinsulinemia and insulin resistance are widespread conditions that affect many nondiabetic adults with obesity, impaired glucose tolerance, cardiovascular disease, and hypertension.
 Our results provide a cautionary note for the current epidemic of such conditions, which, in the context of an aging population, may provoke a dramatic increase in the prevalence of AD (Alzheimer's)."

-You can read the entire article at the Journal of Neurology
+You can read the entire article from the Journal of Neurology

 Insulin Resistance Tied To Age-Related Muscle Loss